alexmacarthur/macarthur-me-gatsby/src/pages/posts/building-a-lambda-function-with-netlify/index.md

 }
 ```

-Notice that, even though we've created a `lambda` directory to contain our compiled function's code, we're _not_ actually targeting it with any of these commands.
-Instead, `netlify-lambda` will handle that itself, when it automatically transfers the contents of our target directory (`lambda-src`) to the destination directory we'll define in the next step, using a `netlify.toml` file.
+Notice that even though we've created a `lambda` directory to contain our compiled function's code, we're _not_ actually targeting it with any of these commands.
+Instead, `netlify-lambda` will handle that itself, when it automatically transfers the contents of our target directory (`lambda-src`) to the destination directory we'll define in the next step using a `netlify.toml` file.

 **Speaking of, the next important step is creating a `netlify.toml` file,** which will contain the required configuration information for our function's deployment.